Women’s college basketball: Young Maine squad hopes to surprise people

 “I have never played in the Cross Center, and I’m so excited to see everything in there,” said sophomore guard Alba Orois, the heir apparent to Saar at point guard.

 Each of Maine’s home games last season was played in an empty Pit.
-Having fans back in the stands is something the team is looking forward to.
+The team is looking forward to having fans back in the stands.

 “We missed the fans here in The Pit.
 It’s not the same without the fans,” said junior guard Anne Simon, the leading returning scorer who averaged 12.5 points per game last season.